 • Loss of companionship

+In some cases involving gross negligence or an intentional act, punitive damages may also be available.
+These are meant to punish the at-fault party and discourage similar behavior in the future.
 Call our Lexington wrongful death attorney to discuss the value of your claim.
 Each case is unique.

 Who has the Right to File a Lawsuit?

 The actual lawsuit must be filed by the estate’s personal representative.
 (S.C.
 Code 15-51-20.)
-However, the compensation obtained belongs to the surviving spouse and children, if any.
+However, the financial compensation obtained belongs to the surviving spouse and children, if any.

 Frequently Asked Questions about Wrongful Death